Enroll Now

 Alfonso J. Cruz-Jentoft, MD, PhD is a specialist in Geriatric Medicine, Chair of the Geriatric Department at the Hospital Universitario Ramón y Cajal in Madrid, Spain, Professor of Geriatrics at the Universidad Europea de Madrid and Chair of the Spanish National Board of Geriatrics.
 He is a corresponding member of the Real Academia Nacional de Medicina de España and Past President of the European Geriatric Medicine Society (EuGMS).
 Dr Cruz-Jentoft serves as the Editor-in-Chief of European Geriatric Medicine, the official journal of the EuGMS.
 Chair of the European Working Group on Sarcopenia in Older People (EWGSOP) and member of the WHO Clinical Consortium on Healthy Ageing.
 He represents Spain on the Board of the International Association of Gerontology and Geriatrics (IAGG).
 In addition, he serves on the editorial boards of most major geriatric medicine journals.

-Director, Centre of Metabolism, Ageing and Physiology (COMAP)
+Centre of Metabolism, Ageing & Physiology (CoMAP)

 University of Nottingham

-Nottingham, Derby, UK
+Derby, England, UK

-Dr Philip J. Atherton is Chair of Clinical, Metabolic, and Molecular Physiology at the University of Nottingham in the United Kingdom.
-He received a 1st Class BSc degree and a higher PhD degree (in 2005) focusing upon protein metabolism, myogenic signaling, and gene expression regulation in skeletal muscle from the University of Central Lancashire.
-His current research involves an expansive combining of detailed pre/clinical molecular physiology with the application of stable isotope methodologies and the integration of OMIC techniques to discover predictors of the mechanistic basis for and how to mitigate musculoskeletal declines in aging and myriad related diseases.
-Atherton, with a H-index of 57 and ~15000 citations, has published ~150 peer-reviewed articles and 6 invited book chapters.
-He is a senior editor for the journals Experimental Physiology, Applied Physiology, Nutrition & Metabolism, and Nutrients.
+Dr Philip J. Atherton is a Professor and Chair of Clinical, Metabolic, and Molecular Physiology at the University of Nottingham in the United Kingdom.
+He received a 1st Class BSc degree and a higher PhD degree (in 2005) from the University of Central Lancashire, focusing on protein metabolism, myogenic signaling, and gene expression regulation in skeletal muscle.
+His current research involves an expansive combination of detailed pre- and clinical molecular physiology with the application of stable isotope methodologies and the integration of OMIC techniques to discover predictors of the mechanistic basis for, and how to mitigate, musculoskeletal declines in aging and various related diseases.

 Abbott Nutrition’s Statement for Dietitian CPEUs: